njsilbiger/Coding_open_notebook/_posts/2017-01-17-DataStructurePlotting.md

 ![Subplot1]({{ njsilbiger.github.io }}/images/Week2/Subplot1.png)

 **Saving the plot**

-Lastly, we want to save this plot to with specific dimensions so that it comes out perfect every time we run it.
-You can save a plot in almost any format (e.g., pdf, png, jpg, etc.) Here, I will show you have to save a pdf file.
+Lastly, we want to save this plot with specific dimensions so that it comes out perfect every time we run it.
+You can save a plot in almost any format (e.g., pdf, png, jpg, etc.).
+Here, I will show you have to save a pdf file.

 The code for saving a pdf file is pdf(file = "filename", width = x, height = y), where width and height are in inches.
 Note, that now all formats save in inches.
-You put this code before your code for the figure that you are creating, then at the end of your figure yo put dev.off().
+This line goes before your code for the figure that you are creating, then at the end of your figure you put dev.off().
 Which says, turn off the graphics device and save the figure.

 ```R
 pdf(file = 'Output/LaurenBarChart.pdf', width = 8, height = 6) # name the file, put it in your output folder, then say how big you want it to be in inches.